Discover Your Library: High Springs Branch

 original library building

 In 1959, the High Springs, Hawthorne, and Micanopy branches opened.
 The North Florida Telephone Company had donated an office building to the City of High Springs, and the books were moved into the two-room building next to the Priest Theater.
-Volunteers, concerned citizens, members of local churches, Friends of the Library, and other civic groups, business owners, and commissioners from High Springs and Gainesville all worked together to help visualize, plan, dream, organize, raise funds, build, landscape, furnish, and make the current library a reality.
+Volunteers, concerned citizens, members of local churches, Friends of the Library, other civic groups, business owners, and commissioners from High Springs and Gainesville all worked together to help visualize, plan, dream, organize, raise funds, build, landscape, furnish, and make the current library a reality.
 The library was open to the public on Mondays and Fridays, from 1:30 to 5:30 p.m., and Thursdays from 6 to 8 p.m., for a total of 10 hours per week.

 Image